Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * R revolute, also called rotational and hinge joints.
 It changes position and orientation.
 * P prismatic, also called linear, sliding.
 It changes only position.
 * p for the passive rotational joint, where the position is defined by a parallelogram, the p parameter is added.
 * spherical, indirectly supported by 3 rotational joints: a roll-pitch-yaw (RPY) construction of three rotational joints of a 6 axis industrial robot behaves like a spherical joint.
-A spherical joint (and hence the RPY 3 axes) suffer from the gimbal lock singularity.
+A spherical joint (and hence the RPY 3 axes) suffer from the gimbal lock singularity, which occurs at a 6 axis robot when axis 5 is 0 degrees and the axes 4 and 6 are parallel.

 The other types are helical, cylindrical and universal.